Apollo: An Adaptive Parameter-wise Diagonal Quasi-Newton Method for Nonconvex Stochastic Optimization: Backgrounds

 \subsection{Newton and quasi-Newton Methods}

 Newton's method usually employs the following updates to solve \eqref{eq:optimization}:

 where $g_t = \nabla f(\theta_t)$ is the gradient at $\theta_t$ and $H_t = \nabla^2 f(\theta_t)$ is the Hessian matrix.
 The convergence rate of Newton's method is \emph{quadratic} under standard assumptions~\citep{nocedal2006numerical}.
-However, one major challenge with this method is the expensive computation of the inverse Hessian at every iteration and the corresponding quadratic memory complexity.
+However, major challenges with this method are i) the expensive computation of the inverse Hessian at every iteration and the corresponding quadratic memory complexity; and ii) the limitation to convex functions (nonconvexity results in negative curvature of $H_t$ and misleads the update directions).

-A standard alternative to Newton’s method is a class of quasi-Newton methods, which have been widely used in solving convex deterministic optimization:
+A standard alternative to Newton’s method is a class of quasi-Newton methods, which have been widely used in solving convex deterministic optimization problem:

 where $\eta_t$ is the stepsize (a.k.a learning rate), $B_t$ is an approximation to the Hessian matrix $\nabla^2 f(\theta_t)$ at $\theta_t$, which is updated based on the well-known secant equation: